the-turing-way/the-turing-way/book/website/communication/binder.md

 Currently only connections to HTTP and Git are allowed.
 This comes up when people want to use FTP sites to fetch data.
 For security reasons FTP is not allowed on [mybinder.org](https://mybinder.org).

+(binder-data-private)=
+### Private Files

+There is no way to access files which are not public from mybinder.org.
+You should consider all information in your Binder as public, meaning that:

+- there should be no passwords, tokens, keys etc in your GitHub repo;
+- you should not type passwords into a Binder running on mybinder.org; and
+- you should not upload your private SSH key or API token to a running Binder.

+In order to support access to private files, you would need to deploy a {ref}`rr-binderhub` where you can decide the security trade-offs yourself.